About the Sandias

 Web surfing by FOSM members Jamey Browning and Cliff Giles yielded other interesting reading and viewing regarding the history of our mountains:

-- Sandia (Man) Cave – A trove of materials about the cave in Las Huertas Canyon (Swifty Travels and SMNHC), UNM professor Frank Hibben, and one of the biggest controversies to shake the field of American archeology (New Yorker and gideonstuff).
+• Sandia (Man) Cave – A trove of information about the internationally known cave in Las Huertas Canyon (Swifty Travels , SMNHC), UNM professor Frank Hibben, and one of the biggest controversies to shake the field of American archeology (New Yorker, gideonstuff, Donny Dust).
+(You can see a Sandia Point being made while watching the last video.)
 While the word “Man” has been dropped from the official name, archeology students no longer learn about “Sandia Man,” and doubts about his scientific methods and provenance of his artifacts still remain, recent findings at White Sands at least vindicate Hibben’s assertion that humans were in New Mexico over 20,000 years ago.

 Jamey also collected materials describing the history of the Sandia Peak Ski Area and Sandia Peak Aerial Tramway.